Rhaqim/rhaqim/README.md

 Here are some of the projects I've been working on:

-1. [GarchGo](https://github.com/Rhaqim/garch-go) - Go CLI for generating starting files with different architectures.
+1. [USSDFramework](https://github.com/Rhaqim/ussdframework) - A Rust based USSD Framework package for building USSD applications.
-2. [USSDFramework](https://github.com/Rhaqim/ussdframework) - A Rust based USSD Framework package for building USSD applications.
+2. [Buckt](https://github.com/Rhaqim/buckt) - Media storage server for Golang.
 3. [Gomail](https://github.com/Rhaqim/gomail) - A Golang package for sending email templates.
-4. [Cascade](https://github.com/Rhaqim/cascade) - This is a CLI tool for load testing Nodes.
+4. [GarchGo](https://github.com/Rhaqim/garch-go) - Go CLI for generating starting files with different architectures.

 Feel free to explore my repositories for more!